jsbean/PitchSpelling/ExampleDyads.md

+The following are examples of dyads of spelled pitches, for the purpose of generating the rules that can be applied globally.

 | 0.0 | 0.25 | Rule broken |
 | --- | ---  | --- |
 | c natural | c natural up  | unison |